hamlet-io/architectural-decision-log/adr/0005-convention-based-logging-classes.md

 ## Decision Outcome

-Chosen option:  _"Use Logging Codes Followig a Numerical Convention"_ with _"Per-Component Code Range"_
+Chosen option:  _"Use Logging Codes Following a Numerical Convention"_ with _"Per-Component Code Range"_

 It was deemed easier to implement and there seemed little benefit and greater complexity to implementing an inheritance-based approach.